-Jude The Obscure - "The Coldest Winter", August 2003, One Day Savior Recordings potential tour in the US in the fall/winter (as soon as Andy was finished his school semester) as well as international label interest.
+"The Coldest Winter", October 2003, Defiance Records The fall of 2003 seemed so promising for Jude, with a potential tour in the US in the fall/winter (as soon as Andy was finished his school semester) as well as international label interest.
 There was even some talk of filming a music video.
 Defiance Records from Germany had gotten hold of "The Coldest Winter" and wanted their share of this band.
 In late September a deal was inked to re-release "The Coldest Winter" for the European market, on both CD and LP, slated for December 2003, and help the band out on a UK/European tour in the spring of 2004.
 The European version had an upgraded artwork as well.
 Defiance Records came through on the release a lot faster but the extensive touring didn't go as hoped.
 Some shows were played around Ontario but nothing happened until 2004.
 Two legendary shows would occurred on January 15th and 16th, 2004.
 The first at the Red Square Night Club in St. Catharines with The End, The Abandoned Hearts Club and A Day and a Deathwish.
 The second with The End, The Abandoned Hearts Club and The Failsafe Agenda.
 These would be the bands last shows with Chuck.